 - Shampooing every day can be extremely unhealthy for your hair.
 It can strip your hair of its natural oils which will make it your hair even dryer after the effects of bleaching it.
 Nobody wants that.
 Try shampooing on alternate days only.

-- Are you a person who can’t stay without shampooing hair everyday?
+- Are you a person who can’t stay without shampooing hair every day?
 Well the Pro tip- only shampoo and lather your roots, let the rest of the hair rinse only while keeping the lather only towards your scalp.

 - You can also make use of dry shampoos!
-Dry shampoos are great on no shower days.
+Dry shampoos are great on no-shower days.
 Invest in a good quality dry shampoo and spray it near your roots.
 Make sure the dry shampoo is alcohol-free and doesn’t further dry your hair out.

 SPF for hair, Sun protection is key

 - Haven’t heard of Sun protection for hair?
 Well, as much as your skin needs SPF, so does your hair.
-Hair products have labels that says it has SPF, try incorporating those products in your hair care routine.
+Hair products have labels that say it has SPF, try incorporating those products in your hair care routine.
 Apart from that, try wearing hats or caps when out in the sun.
 It protects your hair from unnecessary UV damage and keeps it cleaner for longer as well.

 - Deep conditioning is the holy grail of keeping your hair healthy and happy.
 Like your skin needs a good facial every once in a while, so does your hair.
 Dyed hair has undergone hair dye, bleaching and toners, now all it needs is a little love.
 Use a good store-bought conditioner or just make one at home yourself.
 Keep it in your hair and put a warm damp towel on top to deeply treat your hair.